j-emmen/W-types-in-setoids/README.md

 The construction of initial algebras for polynomial endofunctors.
 Reference to the propositions in the paper is given.

+freeWstd.v
+Proofs of the last section of the paper on discrete (or free) setoids.

 Wstd_basics.v
 Definitions and basic properties of setoids and setoid families.
 Mainly due to Erik Palmgren and Olov Wilander.

+IdType.v
+Definition and basic properties of the identity type (in Paulin-Mohring's formulation).